 Full Surname First Name(s)

 Former Name(s)

 Date of Birth

 Address

 Postcode

 Tel.
 No. Home Work Mobile

-How long have you resided at th nis address?
+How long have you resided at th is address?

-If less than twelve months, please e give the following informat tion
+If less than twelve months, please give the following informat tion

 Previous address

 Postcode

 Church attended

-Address of church

-Name of Minister

-Period of attendance

-Please give details of any previous experience of looking after or working with the vulnerable, children and/or young people.

-Please give details of any qualification or appropriate training

-REFERENCES

-Please give the name, address and telephone number of two people (not relatives or friends in Stratton Ministry Parish) who have known you for at least two years and are able to provide a personal reference.

-Postcode Postcode Name Address Name Address Tel.
+Name of Minister Period of attendance Please give details of any previous experience of looking after or working with the vulnerable, children and/or young people.
+Please give details of any previous experience of looking after or working with the Please give details of any qualification or appropriate training REFERENCES Please give the name, address and telephone number of two people (not relatives or friends in Stratton Ministry Parish) who have known you for at least two years and are able to provide a personal reference.
+Tarish) who have known you for at least two years and are able to provide a personal reference.
+Name Name Address Postcode Postcode Tel.
 No Tel.
 No

-CONFIDENTIAL DECLARATION FORM
+CONFIDENT CIVI DE 'CI ADAT ION EO DM C.CINFIIJENI LIAL IJE J.I.AKA I IUN PU K IVI